-- There may be an increase in hair growth, not only the pubic area, but also under the arms and on the legs.
+- There may be an increase in hair growth, not only in the pubic area, but also under the arms and on the legs.
 Some women may decide to shave this hair.

 - Body shape will begin to change.
 There may be not only an increase in height and weight, but the hips may get wider.
-There may also be an increase in fat in the buttocks, legs, and stomach.
+There may also be an increase in fat in the buttocks, legs and stomach.
 These are normal changes that may occur during puberty.

-- Body size will increase, with the feet, arms, legs, and hands initially grow faster than the rest of the body.
+- Body size will increase, with the feet, arms, legs, and hands initially growing faster than the rest of the body.
 This may cause an adolescent girl to experience a time of feeling clumsy.